aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-markdown-features/_index.md

 ## Markdown Document with Emphases

-This section shows you how to produce a markdown document with emphases as given below:
+This section demonstrates you how to produce a markdown document with emphases as given below:

 {{< highlight csharp >}}
 Markdown treats asterisks (*) and underscores (_) as indicators of emphasis.